helidon-io/helidon/docs/se/integrations/hcv.md

 ## Overview

 HashiCorp Vault is a commonly used Vault in many microservices.
-The APIs are REST-based and Helidon implements them using [WebClient](../../se/webclient.md).
+The APIs are REST-based and Helidon implements them using [WebClient][webclient].

 ## Maven Coordinates

-To enable HashiCorp Vault, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).
+To enable HashiCorp Vault, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependency>